 - Labeo.
 Labeo prefers to live away from other fish.
 Therefore, these species are compatible only in a spacious aquarium.

 - Rasbora.
 Excellent compatibility with some rasbora.
 Settle a flock of these fish in soft, slightly acidic water.
 Choose large species, such as shiny, variegated, or elegant.

 - Botia.
-Botia gets along with gourami, but it is necessary to monitor the behavior of the fish, in case any conflict arises.
+Botia gets along with gourami, but it is necessary to monitor the behavior of the fish if any conflict arises.

 - Barbs.
-We are talking, first of all, about the most active representatives of barbus: Sumatran, mutants, fire, etc. These fish not only differ in rates of life with gourami, but they also are characterized by a love to bite long tactile fins/antennae.
+First of all, we are talking about the most active representatives of Barbus: Sumatran, mutants, fire, etc. These fish differ in rates of life with gourami, but they also are characterized by a love to bite long tactile fins/antennae.

 - Swordsmen.
-Similar to barbuses, they can disrupt the integrity of the fins of gourami, so it is not always advisable to plant these fish together.
+Similar to barbules, they can disrupt the integrity of the fins of gourami, so it is not always advisable to plant these fish together.

 - Mystery Snail.
-Gourami are not indifferent to snails and can successfully fight shellfish by eating them.
+Gourami is not indifferent to snails and can successfully fight shellfish by eating them.
 Gourami can bite off the antennae or prevent the snail from climbing up to supply air.